 You can kind of see the houses in the background.
 This was the amazing part.
 We had walked maybe 40 minutes or so and we were seeing wildlife so close to human habitation.
 The vegetation was very dry.
 There has been a drought in the area and the grass is brown and even the cacti are looking kind of dried up.
 But even so there was brilliant colour here and there and life was flourishing.
 This is also winter in South Africa so many of the leaves have long ago dropped from the trees, giving it the barren look of a Canadian winter, only without the snow.

 As we continued our walk, we noticed some music and heard the sounds of people.
 As we approached, my companions realized that the group of people were probably high school matric students having their dance in a lovely natural surrounding.
-They were beautifully attired, had their portable sound system playing and their home made food adorning the benches.
-As I slowed down, they called us over because they wanted to take some pictures.
-It reminded me of China, only this time I wasn't the one who stood out!!

 No comments: